 Definitions

-Market Transformation Administrator(s) or MTA(s): The entity responsible for overseeing the stage-gate process including the ranking, selecting, and overseeing of the implementation of MTIs.
+Market Transformation Administrator(s) or MTA(s): The entity responsible for overseeing the stage-gate process including the scanning, ranking, selecting, and overseeing of the implementation of MTIs.

 Market Transformation Advisory Board or MTAB: A group of California EE stakeholders assembled to advise California’s MTA(s) and provide recommendations.